LSU, football coach Ed Orgeron to part ways at end of season - WHIZ News

+For Ed Orgeron, LSU’s Cajun coach, a dream job is coming to an end.

-LSU and coach Ed Orgeron have agreed to part ways after this season, 21 months after he led the Tigers to a national championship with what is considered one of the greatest teams in college football history.
+LSU and Orgeron have agreed to part ways after this season, 21 months after he coached the Tigers to a national championship with what is considered one of the greatest teams in college football history.

+“I’m always gong to appreciate my time here my time here.
+I have no regrets,” Orgeron said while sitting next to athletic director Scott Woodward, who made the announcement at LSU’s Baton Rouge campus Sunday night.

+“We haven’t won enough games the last two years,” Orgeron continued.
+“I totally get it.”

+Woodward spoke fondly of Orgeron even as he outlined what compelled him to make a change.

+“Ed Orgeron’s a friend.
+We’re both Louisiana guys through and through.
+We both deeply care about this football program.
+And I will always be grateful for coach Orgeron for leading the Tigers to the greatest season in the history of college football,” Woodward began.
+“With that said, the job requires us to set personal feelings aside.

-“We have very high standards for all of our sports programs at LSU, and we will stand proudly behind our expectations of competing for SEC and national championships year in and year out,” athletic director Scott Woodward said Sunday night.
-“Our last two seasons have simply not met that standard, and based on our on-field results and our evaluation of the potential for future immediate success, it is time for a new direction.”
+“We expect to compete for SEC and national championships year in and year out,” Woodward added.
+“Our last two seasons have simply not met that standard.”

+Orgeron, who signed six-year extension after the 2019 season, will receive a buyout of $16.9 million in a variety of installments made through 2025, according to copies of a new employment agreement for the rest this season and termination agreement, both provided by LSU.

 Sports Illustrated was first to report that Orgeron would not return to LSU in 2022.